 But before jumping into these aspects of network security, let me highlight some key concepts of AOS which I’m particularly excited about.
-AOS is a distributed network operating system that allows users to specify intent, and is responsible for configuring the network to operate according to the specified intent.
-In addition it monitors the network and ensures network operation is compliant with the specified intent.
-The user specified intent is used to build a network reference design that is represented as a graph in the AOS store.
+AOS is a distributed network operating system that allows users to specify intent and is responsible for configuring the network to operate according to the specified intent.
+In addition, it monitors the network and ensures network operation is compliant with the specified intent.
+The user-specified intent is used to build a network reference design that is represented as a graph in the AOS store.
 The network reference design graph models the network elements and relationships between network elements.

 AOS then establishes “expectations” for network operation to be compliant to the specified intent.
 Expectations in AOS are representations of network state expressed as telemetry from network elements.
-For example interface status, MAC addresses, ARP information and route information are some examples of raw telemetry that is collected from network elements.
+For example interface status, MAC addresses, ARP information, and route information are some examples of raw telemetry that are collected from network elements.
 Since the network is represented as a graph, applications can use graph queries to get network state information.

-We call this concept Live Queries and it offers the ability to query the network topology, set up notifications to detect change in the network and register callbacks to process these notifications.
+We call this concept Live Queries and it offers the ability to query the network topology, set up notifications to detect change in the network, and register callbacks to process these notifications.
 In order to ensure that the network operates in compliance with the specified intent, AOS collects telemetry from network elements and detects anomalies and processes anomalies (remedial action) using the specified handlers.